Are you looking for the best nuts for your keto diet? We’ve got you covered with this article on the best nuts for keto of 2023.

 - Almonds: Almonds have been shown in studies such as this one published by The British Journal of Nutrition in 2003, to show that almonds help maintain healthy cholesterol levels within a normal range when eaten daily over time.
 They taste great too!
-You can snack on them while watching Netflix shows alone at home or add them into cookie batter if baking sounds more appealing right now than cooking dinner…
+You can snack on them while watching Netflix shows alone at home or add them to cookie batter if baking sounds more appealing right now than cooking dinner…

 You should plan to eat less than 100 grams of carbs each day.

 The recommended amount of carbs to eat on keto is between 20 and 50 grams per day.
 This is because when you restrict your carb intake, your body will start producing ketones in the liver, which are an alternative fuel source for the brain and muscles.

 The amount of time it takes to enter ketosis depends on how much body fat you have and how fast your metabolism runs.
 If you’re overweight or obese, it will take longer for your body to become fat-adapted and reach ketosis compared to someone who is leaner and has a faster metabolism.